saddington/yen-handbook/1-onboarding.md

 You'll probably have questions so feel free to ping anyone on the team,

->Since we don't have Slack yet! drop a note in Slack or if you need anything specific, ping John!
-Also, if you have comments and/or suggestions on this Handbook, please join #handbook in Slack and contribute!
+/*Since we don't have Slack yet! drop a note in Slack or if you need anything specific, ping John!
+Also, if you have comments and/or suggestions on this Handbook, please join #handbook in Slack and contribute!*/

 **Table of Contents**